brilianpmw/citizen-infomartion-system-with-django-1.11-LTS/README.md

-- masih dalam pengembangan lanjutan
+- admin page has complete feature